free things to do in New York City

 Workshop | Have a Conversation with a Career Coach (Online)

-Meet a career coach who can assist you in identifying career potential, skills, interests, and developing a plan to help you achieve your career goals.
+Meet a career coach who can assist you in identifying career potential, skills, interests, and developing more a plan to help you achieve your career goals.
 Receive unbiased, objective feedback that will be tailored to your job search and individual needs.
-Career coaches can assist with resume critique and feedback, career transition or advancement, clearly defining career goals and developing a plan for success, identifying companies and industries that align with career interests, updating your professional profile on sites like LinkedIn, or evaluating graduate school applications.
+Career coaches can assist with resume critique and feedback, career transition or advancement, clearly defining career goals and developing a plan for success, identifying companies and industries that align with career interests, updating your professional profile on sites like LinkedIn, or evaluating graduate school applications. less

 New York City, NY; NYC